isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 ### **Peng Kang and Jurong**

 In the 19th century, much of the forests in and around Jurong were cleared to make way for gambier plantations.
-The cash crop was so popular that Jurong was sometimes referred to as "Peng Kang", which may be derived from a Malay term for boiling gambier leaves.
+The cash crop was so popular that Jurong was sometimes referred to as&nbsp;"Peng Kang", which may be derived from a Malay term for boiling gambier leaves.
 But in general, Peng Kang is a survey district (or Mukim) that is west of Jurong and it covers the areas we know today as Jurong West and Boon Lay.

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fb85ff41-115c-11e3-83d5-0050568939ad